Kagayakashi/cloud_mu_online/README.md

 Keep password empty if you are using socket, otherwise fill the password and keep empty socket path.

 ### Install ruby
 In this example we are using RVM.
-Install it:
+Install it with:
 ```shell
 \curl -sSL https://get.rvm.io | bash -s stable
 ```

-Install specified Ruby version:
+Install specified Ruby version.
 ```shell
 rvm install 3.3.4 --default
 ```

 ## Install project
 Git clone the project.
-Setup local bundle and install dependencies:
+Setup local bundle and install dependencies.
 ```shell
 git clone https://github.com/Kagayakashi/cloud_mu_online.git
 cd cloud_mu_online/